 • While the current situation remains fraught with difficulties, if current peacebuilding initiatives can be extended and maintained over time, with appropriate local and external support, this raises the prospect of religious communities being transformed from political platforms in conflict to important agents for peace and development.

-Find the Amharic summary of this report here.
+Find the Amharic version of this report here.